pingcap/community/architecture/README.md

 #### Definition of Inactive Committer and operations:

-If a Committer has not participated in project discussions or pushing forward the progress of the project for over three months, then the Committer is an Inactive Committer.
-Concrete behavior is as follows:
+If a Committer has been inactive for over three months, the Committer is an Inactive Committer.
+Concrete inactive behaviors are as follows:

-* Absence of any community activity for over three months
+* Absent from any community activity for over three months
-    * Committer meeting
+* Absent from any Committer meeting for over three months
-    * Project technical discussion
+* Absent from technical discussions
 * No code commits (including documentation) for over three months

-If a Committer has not committed any code for over a year, then the Active Committer privilege is reclaimed.
+If a Committer has not committed any code for over a year, then the Committer privileges are reclaimed.

 #### Committer List